 Levels of lead in the body are determined through a blood lead test.
-Blood lead test results are measured in micrograms of lead per deciliter of blood ( $\mu g/dL$ or mcg/dL).
+Blood lead test results are measured in micrograms of lead per deciliter of blood ( $\mu$ g/dL or mcg/dL).
 Blood lead tests can be done with either capillary or venous samples.

 Blood lead tests on capillary samples are often used for screening.
 The blood is drawn from a finger or a heel prick for analysis.
-Often blood lead tests on capillary samples are more acceptable to parents and guardians, as they are less invasive than venous blood draws.
-Blood lead tests in capillary samples also may be able to be performed in settings that that do not have the capacity for blood lead draws and may be able to be analyzed during the appointment rather than having to wait for results to come back from a lab.
+Blood lead tests on capillary samples are often more acceptable to parents and guardians, as they are less invasive than venous blood draws.
+Blood lead tests on capillary samples also may be performed in settings that that do not have the capacity for venous blood draws, and can be analyzed during the appointment rather than having to wait for results to come back from a lab.

 Blood lead tests on capillary samples are a useful tool for screening, but they are prone to false positive results and thus are considered unconfirmed results.
 A study by Wang et al. found that about 60% of elevated capillary tests are false positives.
-Due to the high false positive rate of capillary samples, Minnesota state statute requires an environmental risk assessment for children with a confirmatory blood lead test result on a venous sample $\geq 5~\mu g/dL$ , but not for children with only unconfirmed capillary results.
+Due to the high false positive rate of capillary samples, Minnesota state statute requires an environmental risk assessment for children with a confirmatory blood lead test result on a venous sample $\geq 5 \ \mu g/dL$ , but not for children with only unconfirmed capillary results.
 Therefore, it is important to confirm elevated capillary results with blood lead tests on venous samples.
-Elevated Blood Lead Levels (EBLLs) on capillary samples should be confirmed with a venous sample according to the timelines on page 17; the sooner elevated capillary results can be confirmed, the better.
+EBLLs on capillary samples should be confirmed with a venous sample according to the timelines on page 16.
+The sooner elevated capillary results can be confirmed, the better.

-Blood lead tests on venous samples are drawn from a vein with a needle and are considered confirmed results.
-They are highly accurate and usually used for confirming elevated capillary results or for doing follow-up blood lead tests once an individual has a confirmed EBLL.
+Blood lead tests on venous samples are drawn from a vein with a needle, and are considered to be confirmed results.
+They are highly accurate and usually used for confirming elevated capillary results or for follow-up blood lead tests once an individual has a confirmed EBLL.
 However, blood lead tests on venous samples may also be used as initial blood lead tests.
 In some cases, it might make sense to do a blood lead test on a venous sample right away instead of a capillary sample: when a blood draw is already being done for another reason, when it might be difficult to get a patient back into a clinic for a venous follow-up, or when a patient is suspected of already having an EBLL (like when a household member has already had an EBLL).
+For more information about when a blood lead test on a capillary versus a venous sample is recommended, see below table.

 &lt;sup>1 Wang A, Rezania Z, Haugen KMB, Baertlein L, Yendell SJ.
 Screening for elevated blood lead levels: False-positive rates of tests on capillary samples, Minnesota, 2011-2017.
 JPHMP.
-2019;25(1): S44-S50. doi:10.1097/PHH.0000000000879
+2019;25(1): S44-S50. doi:10.1097/PHH.000000000879